 The selling point of Robinhood is that trades are fee-free, meaning you don’t pay any commission for your deals.
 Robinhood was initially geared toward mobile use, and the app was created even before the website.
 As a result, the app is really polished and easy to use.

-Acorns is a robo-advisor, an automated trading system that does everything for its users.
+Acorns is a robo-advisor, an automated trading system that does everything for its users in terms of trading in ETFs.
 Acorns uses the information you provide about yourself to select five collections of ETFs (portfolios).
 Choose one and set your investment schedule, which can be daily, weekly, or monthly.

 When you pay with the card connected to your Acorns account, the system automatically rounds the payment up to the next dollar and the difference goes to your Acorns account and gets invested.
 It’s a system perfectly suited for students and people who don’t really care much about trading but would like to have some extra cash and savings.

 Each of these trading platforms has something that sets it apart from others on the market, like TD Ameritrade’s customizable dashboard and Robinhood’s smartwatch sync.
 To stay afloat in a highly competitive market, it’s vital to have a unique feature.

 Form business tasks to create a trading platform